Aventus Utility Token (AVT) Price Hits $0.48

-Aventus Utility Token (CURRENCY:AVT) traded flat against the US dollar during the 24-hour period ending at 17:00 PM E.T. on January 21st.
-During the last week, Aventus Utility Token has traded flat against the US dollar.
-Aventus Utility Token has a total market cap of $2.91 million and $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last 24 hours.
-One Aventus Utility Token coin can now be bought for $0.48 or 0.00000974 BTC on popular exchanges.
+Aventus Utility Token (CURRENCY:AVT) traded flat against the U.S. dollar during the 1 day period ending at 15:00 PM E.T. on January 22nd.
+One Aventus Utility Token coin can now be purchased for $0.48 or 0.00000974 BTC on popular cryptocurrency exchanges.
+Aventus Utility Token has a market cap of $2.91 million and approximately $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last 24 hours.
+In the last seven days, Aventus Utility Token has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.